🎉 Welcome to the Wordfence Intelligence Bug Bounty Program 🎉

 When do in-scope reports roll over?

-As soon as you get the message that a submitted vulnerability is validated, or it has been rejected, that means you have one more open slot to submit a vulnerability.
-Pro-tip: You will know if you are at your pending report limit by accessing the vulnerability submission form.
+Pro-Tip: You can track and manage how many submissions you have available on the researcher dashboard.
+In addition, you will know if you are at your pending report limit by accessing the vulnerability submission form.
 If you get a notice that you are at your limit then you can not submit any more vulnerabilities for participation in the Bug Bounty Program.
 If you do not get a notice, then you are all clear to submit another bounty-eligible report.

 For a more detailed overview, please read our terms and conditions.